 For conventional loans owned or guaranteed by Fannie Mae or Freddie Mac — the majority of mortgages in Mississippi's metro markets — Flex Modification targets a 20 percent reduction in monthly principal and interest through rate reduction, term extension to 480 months, and principal forbearance.
 Homeowners must be at least 60 days delinquent or show documented imminent default.
 The property must be a primary residence or second home (investment properties may also qualify under certain conditions).

-FHA-insured loans qualify for HUD's partial claim, which moves past-due amounts — up to 30 percent of the original principal balance — into a zero-interest subordinate lien not due until sale or refinance.
+FHA-insured loans qualify for the federal partial claim, which moves past-due amounts — up to 30 percent of the original principal balance — into a zero-interest subordinate lien not due until sale or refinance.
 This allows the homeowner to bring the first mortgage current without paying arrears out of pocket.
 The partial claim can be paired with an FHA-HAMP modification that restructures first mortgage terms for long-term affordability.
 Mississippi homeowners with FHA loans should request a full loss mitigation review covering all FHA options, not just one.

 VA-guaranteed loans — common among Mississippi's veteran population served by Columbus Air Force Base, Camp Shelby, and National Guard units statewide — include a full loss mitigation toolkit: repayment plans, special forbearance, loan modification, and VA compromise sale with deficiency waiver.
 Mississippi veterans should confirm their servicer has submitted a VA loan technician referral, which formally opens VA's direct oversight of the delinquent file.
 Without the referral in place, the servicer may proceed on a proprietary track rather than the VA's required loss mitigation waterfall.